The Mill

 The fire had spared the conspicuous facial features, the rumors, and the fingerprints left on the white bread.
 The bicycles, as many as there were people living inside that gray house, had been left unscathed as well.
 The impression one got from scanning the area, from the color of the open doors to the farther corners lying behind the white scarf, was that of a thwarted welcome, barely muttered by the wind, which made the scarf sway like a handheld fan commanding the outsider to enter and descend to the most dismal place imaginable.
 It was a spot where the honor of sitting on the ground and reveling in a sumptuous feast ought to be bestowed upon the newcomer.
 The very first seed had been devised here, the source of all genius and battle.

 He started repairing the pedal thread of his bicycle, which had lost some metal teeth due to a failure in the gears charged with stabilizing the chain rings.
-This time, the kick that usually removed the need to resort to a surgical intervention had not ...Read more
+This time, the kick that usually removed the need to resort to a surgical intervention ...Read more

 Choose your own adventure